Enrolling in secondary school

 Comprehensive government schools are open to any student who lives in the catchment area.
 All students are entitled to a place in their local government high school.
 A student’s residential address determines whether a school is local or not.
 Note that some schools are very stricly zoned and require families to produce proof that they live in the local area.
 For more information, contact individual schools.

 Parents who want to enrol their child at a government school in another area will be asked to give reasons for their preference and will be considered for any vacancies that arise.
 Contact schools directly to discuss your options.

 Enrolling in non-government schools

 Catholic and church-affiliated schools

 Catholic schools have much the same open policy as government schools for students of the Catholic faith.
 Under certain circumstances they will admit some non-Catholic students.
 Some other church-affiliated schools admit students from any religious or secular background, but families must be able to pay the fees and other expenses, which can be greater than those at Catholic schools.
-For enrolment enquiries, contact the schools directly.
+For enrolment enquiries, contact schools directly.